hylandtechoutreach/ucs/FinalProject/StudentDesc.md

   - e.g., background color, color, font
 - At least one image
 - At least one embedded YouTube video
-- At least one link
+- At least two paragraphs

 ## Content Requirements
 The content can be anything you would like to share.
 Show us your passion while keeping it professional!
 It could be about your favorite restaurant, sports team/athlete, band/music artist, school club, or anything else.